Yxboireal/SolveMyBook-Public-Patch/README.md

 Patch for the discontinued SolveMyBook Chrome extension — replaces the broken backend with your own Anthropic API key so it works again without an account or subscription.

 > This patch is released under the MIT License.
 The original SolveMyBook extension and its assets are property of solvemybook.com and are not covered by this license.
+### ⚠️ Educational Use & Disclaimer

+This project was created **strictly for educational purposes** — to demonstrate how discontinued browser extensions can be patched to use modern AI APIs, and as a learning exercise in Chrome extension development, reverse engineering, and prompt engineering with LLMs.

+**This tool is intended to be used as a study aid** — to help you understand course material by showing you correct answers and explanations, not to replace learning.

+**By using this extension you acknowledge that:**
+- You are responsible for how you use this tool and any consequences that may arise
+- Automating answers on graded assignments may violate your institution's academic integrity policy or McGraw-Hill's terms of service
+- The authors of this patch take **no responsibility** for academic penalties, account bans, or any other consequences resulting from misuse
+- AI-generated answers are not guaranteed to be correct — always verify answers against your course material

+**Use responsibly.** The goal is to understand the material, not skip it.
+Consider using the autosolve feature to check your own answers rather than replace them entirely.

+> *This patch is an independent project and is not affiliated with, endorsed by, or connected to Anthropic, McGraw-Hill, or solvemybook.com in any way.*
 ---

 ## Installation